Cyace84/broxus-docs-kit/template/guides/sample-guide.md

 - **Change Account**: This button, when clicked, calls the `changeAccountWallet` function that changes the active account in the connected wallet.
 - **Disconnect**: This button, when clicked, calls the `disconnectWallet` function that disconnects the app from the user's wallet.
-- **Connect**: This button, visible only when the user is not connected, when clicked, calls the `requestPermissions` function that requests

-permission to connect to the user's wallet.
+- **Connect**: This button, visible only when the user is not connected, when clicked, calls the `requestPermissions` function that requests permission to connect to the user's wallet.

----

-With this, you now know how to use a custom Vue hook within a Vue component and use it in your markdown files.
-This opens up a world of possibilities, and you can now effectively create dynamic, interactive documentation that interacts with services such as TON Blockchain.